The Giant Who Had No Heart in His Body: Synopsis

 The prince rode to the lake, and the wolf jumped to the island.
 The prince called upon the raven he had saved from starvation, and it brought him the keys to the church.
 Once inside, he coaxed the duck to him, but it dropped the egg in the well first, and the prince called on the salmon to get him the egg.
 The wolf told him to squeeze the egg, and when he did, the giant screamed.
 The wolf told him to squeeze it again, and the giant promised anything if he would spare his life.
 The prince told him to change his brothers and their brides back to life, and the giant did so.
 Then the prince squeezed the egg into two and went home with the princess as his bride; accompanying him were his brothers and their brides, and the king rejoiced.

 Variants

-In a harsher version, the boy splits the heart in two and eats it sharing it with the wolf, and chopping off the giant's head and keeping it as a trophy.
+In a harsher version, the boy splits the heart in two and eats it with the wolf, chopping off the giant's head and keeping it as a trophy.

+For international variants see The Death of Koschei the Deathless.